jonnor/embeddedml/presentations/euroscipy2023/presentation/README.md

 Machine and Deep Learning

 ## Abstract
-between 200 and 1500 characters.

 Being able to adequately sense physical phenomena is critical to many areas of science;
 from detecting particles in physics, to measuring pollution in public health, to monitoring bio-diversiry in ecology.
-Over the last decades the availability, capabilities and costs of sensor system has become much better, driven by improvements in microprocessors, MEMS sensor technology, and low-energy wireless communication.
+Over the last decades the capabilities and costs of sensor system has become much better, driven by improvements in microprocessors, MEMS sensor technology, and low-energy wireless communication.
-This has led to increased deployments of Wireless Sensor Networks, and "Internet of Things" (IoT) systems with a central "cloud" for data storage and processing.
+This has led to increased deployments of Wireless Sensor Networks, and "Internet of Things" (IoT) systems using a central "cloud" for data processing.

 Now another wave of technological improvements is impacting sensor systems: Machine Learning.
 This is frequently used in the cloud side of an IoT sensor system, to analyze the vast amount of collected data.